toruticas/tmux-weather/README.md

 - `set-option -g @tmux-weather-location "São Paulo"` - Set up your location: by default, you will get the weather for your current location based on your IP address.
 - `set-option -g @tmux-weather-language "pt-BR"` - Set up your language; by default, you will get the weather info in English.
+- `set-option -g @tmux-weather-v2 true` - [Experimental] Set up the data-rich output format with lots of additional weather and astronomical information.

 ## License